UummProject/uumm-prototype/support/Interoperable Adhocracy.md

 Is the merit's job to filter who can participate.

+## Non-permanence
+The none-permanence feature makes organizations to be resilient when an associated entity drops the relationship.

 ## Nestable governance
 That means that a governance system should be able to act as a participant entity to another governance system.